Zamzamke/bucketlist_project/README.md

 ## Features

-- User registration and authentication (using JWT).
+- User registration and login
 - Create, update, and delete bucket list items.
-- View all bucket lists for the authenticated user.
+- View all bucket lists for a user.
-- Token-based authentication for API access.

 ## Technologies Used